Frequently Asked Questions - FAQ

 General

 No. XC Therm is a so-called Progressive Web App (PWA).
-This means that XC Therm runs directly in the browser, but can be saved on the smartphone's home screen just like an app and then behaves just like an app from the App Store or Google Play.
+This means XC Therm runs directly in the browser, but can also be saved to the smartphone's home screen just like an app and then behaves just like an app from the App Store or Google Play.

 The ICON-D2 wind and weather forecasts from XC Therm can be integrated into any website via iFrame.
 A detailed guide can be downloaded here.